jaiminpan/pg_jieba/README.md

 ## NOTE
 It should work with PostgreSQL > 9.x
-Now only tested with PostgreSQL 9.4
+It is tested with PostgreSQL 9.6.3 on CentOS

 PREPARE
 -------